-2: AE lock while metering
+2: AE lock

-When the button is pressed while metering is still active, AE lock is applied.
+When the button is pressed, AE lock is applied.
 Convenient when you want to focus and meter separately.

-3: AF point: M -> Auto / Auto -> ctr
+3: AF point: M → Auto / Auto → ctr

 In the manual AF point selection mode, the button instantly switches to automatic AF point selection from manual AF point selection only while you hold it down.
 Convenient when you are no longer able to focus track a moving subject with a manuallyselected AF point in the Al Servo AF mode.
 In the automatic AF point selection mode, the button selects the center AF point only while you hold it down.